Joseph Smith III: Teachings on plural marriage

 Joseph Smith III was an ardent opponent of the practice of plural marriage throughout his life.
-For most of his career, Smith denied that his father had been involved in the practice and insisted that it had originated with Young.
+For most of his career, Smith denied that his father had been involved in the practice and insisted that it had originated with Brigham Young.
 Smith served many missions to the western United States where he met with and interviewed associates and women claiming to be widows of his father, who attempted to present him with evidence to the contrary.
 In the end, Smith concluded that he was "not positive nor sure that [his father] was innocent" and that if, indeed, the elder Smith had been involved, it was still a false practice.
 However, many members of the Community of Christ, and some of the groups that were formerly associated with it are still not convinced that Joseph Smith III's father did indeed engage in plural marriage, and feel that the evidence that he did so is largely flawed.